MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 1. Get the following information that will be used in the Machine Registration app:

-   a.
-Application ID
+   - Application ID
-   b.
-Directory (tenant) ID
+   - Directory (tenant) ID
-   c.
-Client credentials (certificate or thumbprint)
+   - Client credentials (certificate or thumbprint)

    ![Screenshot of the information that will be used in the Machine Registration app.](./media/machines-silent-registration/azure-portal-test-app-info.png)